leptonyu/coco/README.md

 	![coco_desc](https://raw.githubusercontent.com/leptonyu/coco/develop/src/coco_desc.png)

 4. When you see coco files in My Folders like in the pic, then coco is installed complete.
-5. open bin/main.sas, write your own call code using coco.
+5. open main.sas, write your own call code using coco.
-6. open bin/testCoco.sas and run to test coco works on your platform.
+6. open src/coco_test.sas and run to test coco works on your platform.

 ### Source Folders of ***coco***
 ***coco*** can have 10 source folders.
 The main source folder used by ***coco*** source is defined in global macro variable g_src.
 Developers should not put your own sources in this folder.